-Some Allegheny websites have a blog page enabled, and in these examples, posts are what make up a blog feed (usually called News & Updates on Allegheny College website).
-A good example of posts in a blog is the department News & Updates pages or the Web News & Updates page.
+Some Allegheny websites have a blog enabled, usually called News & Updates, which are a collection of posts organized in chronological order.
+A good example of posts in a blog is a department News & Updates pages.

 Creating a page or post

 To create a new page, click on the Pages button on the Dashboard.